pydevmans/cookieconsent/README.md

-# django-cookieconsent
+# django-cookie-consent-compliance

-### A deterministic package allowing user consent implication for setting cookie on django project
+### A deterministic package allowing user consent implication for monitoring cookie on django project

 ### Usability
 This package facilitates compliance with the new privacy policy by requiring the disclosure of all cookies stored on the user's device, thereby empowering users to opt-in or opt-out of specific types of cookies.
 Additionally, it enables site owners to respond appropriately to the preferences expressed by their clients.